zebrajr/imdbscrapper/README.md

 # imdbscrapper
-Scrapper to get movies information from IMDB.
+Scrapper to get movies information from IMDB, indexing it into movies and shows, with rating, release date, and a few more information.

 ### Situation
 Finding movies / shows to watch, based on ratings and release date.